-Greetings fellow astronauts (we are all technically astronauts after all), I’m the host, creator, and writer here at Anti-Theft Boss, Chuck.
-I started this website as a review site for anti-theft travel gear, and it’s grown into much more.
+Greetings fellow astronauts (we are all technically astronauts after all), I’m the host, creator, and writer for Anti-Theft Boss, Chuck.
+I started this website as a review site for anti-theft gear, and it’s grown into much more.

 Over the past five years or so – I can’t remember – I’ve been traveling the world and been on my fair share of adventures.